-The resources have been designed to support teachers deliver immersive and engaging story-based practical activities, comprising of 9 lessons.
+The resources have been designed to support teachers to deliver engaging practical activities, comprising 6 lessons.
 The teacher should be responsive to the needs and the progress of the children.
 If children are progressing well then the teacher might decide to continue with the unit of work.
 If children require more time to practice and embed physical or conceptual aspects of their learning then the teacher might take the decision to pause the unit of work and re-visit aspects of a previous lesson In order to consolidate and practice particular skills.